Magistrates' court (England and Wales): Appeal to the High Court by way of case stated

 If the defendant or the prosecution believe that the magistrates' or District Judge (Magistrates' Court), or the Crown Court on appeal, made an error in law, then they can appeal to the High Court by case stated.
 This is governed by the Criminal Procedure Rules (CrimPR) Part 35.
 The magistrates' court or the Crown Court will be asked to state a case to the High Court, ie. they will be asked to provide a written summary of the case which can then be challenged by the aggrieved party.
 Upon considering the matter, the High Court may reverse, affirm, or amend the determination in respect of the case that has been stated.
 It may also remit the matter back to the magistrates' court or the Crown Court with advice to be considered.

 Judicial review in the High Court (Administrative division)

-Judicial review may be considered if a party believes that a court has acted in excess of its jurisdiction, that there has been a breach of natural justice, or if a decision or reasoning is Wednesbury unreasonable, ie. it is irrational.
+Judicial review may be considered if a party believes that a court has acted in excess of its jurisdiction, that there has been a breach of natural justice, or if a decision or reasoning is Wednesbury unreasonable, i.e. it is irrational.
 Other circumstances may also apply, but typically in a judicial review a challenge is being made to the lawfulness of a decision or action made by a public body.